LSU’s Bradyn Swinson Didn’t Get The Play Call, But He Made The Play Of His Life

 <strong>LSU DE Bradyn Swinson is second in the SEC with seven sacks on the season Photo By LSU<strong>

-“Can’t ask me,” Swinson said.
+“Can’t ask me what the call was,” Swinson said.
 “Just pure instinct.
 I don’t even remember a play call.”

 Swinson not knowing the call, but making the play, did not surprise LSU coach Brian Kelly.

-“Yeah, that’s pretty typical for Bradyn,” Kelly said with a laugh this week.
+“Yeah, that’s pretty typical for Bradyn,” Kelly said with a laugh.
 “He doesn’t get many of the calls right, so that’s pretty common.
 He’s a pretty darned good player, but sometimes we have to worry if he gets the right play call.”

 Kelly confirmed that a call was made.
 Swinson just missed it.